smilenaxx/RPLHR-CT/data/readme.md

-put the dataset in this folder.
+Put the dataset in this folder.